mauri870/watchcrunch-test/README.md

 > Performance may be improved by issuing a `VACUUM` command for users and posts, since thousands of rows have been added and the [visibility maps](https://www.postgresql.org/docs/12/storage-vm.html) may need updates.
 Haven't test that.

+Another solution that I was thinking about is to query for every user instead, but that would result in O(n) individual database queries.
+I have decided to stick with the foremost solution.

 ## Final Considerations

 Laravel Model Caching may come in handy to remove some of the database load, specially in queries that run a lot and